mikebrady/shairport-sync-for-openwrt/README.md

 `./scripts/feeds install libavahi alsa-lib alsa-utils htop`

 This will install these packages into the OpenWrt build system if they are not already in place.
-Note that `alsa-utils` and `htop` are both useful, but they are not needed for shairport to work.
+Note that `alsa-utils` and `htop` are both useful, but they are not needed for Shairport to work.

 Enter the command `make menuconfig` and make the following selections: